tuva-health/docs/docs/data-quality.md

 ![Core Populated](/img/data_quality_core_populated.png)

 In the above image, `core.pharmacy_claim` has returned 0 rows, indicating that the table is not populated.
-In this example, the user should see the [Pharmacy Claim](./atomic-level.md#pharmacy-claim) section to help identify the root cause of why `core.pharmacy_claim` is not populated.

 #### Analytics Populated